IBS574/Mar03_2016/BLAST_practical.md

 ## Walkthrough
-ssh onto to the blnx1 server, clone the class repo
+ssh onto to the blnx1 server.

-    git clone March03_2016
-    cd March03_2016

 First, we will copy some sequences that will be used to make a database and queries.
 In this case, _Bcereus_complete_genomes.fasta_ is a set of complete whole genome sequences of the bacterium *Bacillus cereus* sensu lato.
 These were downloaded  earlier from NCBI using the Entrez query,